Anaximenes, the philosopher who theorized that air was the principle element of the universe, may have inadvertently discovered the soul.

 Finally, consider the following question:

 How do you think that disregarding the concept of the soul affects medical care in the West?
 Please leave you comment below.
+Also, check out the featured book below.
 Thank you!

 - Graham, Daniel W., “Anaximenes (d.
 528 B.C.E.),” Internet Encyclopedia of Philosophy, https://iep.utm.edu/anaximen